diazgio/linkedin-skill-assessments-quizzes/google-ads/google-ads-quiz.md

 - [ ] Do not include the sale in the ad text, as this likley violated Google Ads editorial policies.
 - [x] Add a countdown customizer to the ad text.
 - [ ] Manually adjust the ad text as frequently as possible to reflect the time remaining

-#### Q28.
-Tabitha has a mobile application that is complementary to her website.
-She wants to make it known to potential customers, but driving app downloads is not her main goal.
-What would you recommend she configure on her Google Ads?

-- [x] app extension
-- [ ] Universal App campaign
-- [ ] Mobile App campaign
-- [ ] download extension

-#### Q29.
-Which solution allows you to show ads in Google search results, only if the user has previously visited your website?

-- [ ] MDC
-- [ ] ECPC
-- [x] RLSA
-- [ ] Target ROAS